anakryiko/blog/content/posts/bcc-to-libbpf-howto-guide.md

 +++
+date = 2020-02-20
+updated = 2021-04-02
-title = "BCC to libbpf conversion guide" date = 2020-02-20
+title = "BCC to libbpf conversion guide" description = '''
+A practical guide to converting your BCC-based BPF application to libbpf and BPF CO-RE (Compile Once – Run Everywhere).
+'''

 [extra]
 toc = true